KemonDream/MacThermalAway/README.md

  - Step X : Test your System stability by running Cinebench or p95 under MacOS.
 Test known issues for good.
 # Known Issues
 - Not stable for now
+- Plan A is under testing.
+- Only on Plan B
   - Login progress bar may be a much slower loading than usual.
   - Login items may be slow due to throttle (bd_prochot, kext conflicts).
   - Bluetooth would get stuck at boot and a while before it can be used for good.(Thanks to a bilibili fan mentioned this issue)
   - Crashing and overheat may happend more often.(May because the beta OS I'm using.)
   - Wake from Sleep or plug in buggy usb devices may cause serious throlling(not BD_Prochot but some regular unknown laggy).
 The reason is vague.
 May because of root and kext modifying.
   -  Uploading things from Safari may freeze OS
 # Resources and Description
 - https://github.com/dortania/Opencore-Legacy-Patcher/releases
   - OpenCore Legacy Patcher